StitcherAds/heroku-buildpack-prometheus-metrics/README.md

-# heroku-buildpack-statsd-exporter
+# heroku-buildpack-prometheus-metrics

-Build Pack for statsd exporter
+Build Pack for prometheus metrics

 ## Set username and password